Skip to main content

 Choose Claude Code if...

-• +Choose Claude Code if you want **persistent, repo-local memory** via **CLAUDE.md** files across sessions and a **hooks system** to automate pre/post steps for repeatable engineering workflows.
+• +Choose Claude Code if you specifically need git-aware automation (commits/branches/PR descriptions), plus persistent cross-session context via CLAUDE.md files and a hooks system to automate pre/post actions in your workflow.

 Choose GitHub Copilot if...